 The purpose of documentation is to:

-The 16th edition of The Chicago Manual of Style (2010) recognizes two basic styles of citation and this is a guideline for the Notes and Bibliography system only.
+The 16th edition of The Chicago Manual of Style (2010) recognizes two basic styles of citation; this is a guide for the Notes and Bibliography system only.

 The changes between the 15th and 16th editions are not major and this page provides you a summary.